mgkwill/kolla/doc/image-building.rst

 Building Container Images
 =========================

-The ``kolla-build`` command is responsible for building Docker images.
+The ``kolla-build`` command is responsible for building docker images.

 .. note::